akka/akka-management/docs/src/main/paradox/cluster-http-management.md

 ## API Definition

-The following table describes the usage of the API:
+The following table describes the usage of the API.
+All `GET` operations are exposed by default. `POST`, `PUT` and `DELETE` operations are only enabled if `akka.management.http.route-providers-read-only` is set to `false`.

 | Path                         | HTTP method | Required form fields | Description
 | ---------------------------- | ----------- | -------------------- | -----------